superfly/docs/flyctl/cmd/flyctl_turboku.md

       --ignorefile string                Path to a Docker ignore file.
 Defaults to the .dockerignore file in the working directory.
   -i, --image string                     The Docker image to deploy
       --image-label string               Image label to use when tagging and pushing to the fly registry.
 Defaults to "deployment-{timestamp}".
+      --immediate-max-concurrent int     Maximum number of machines to update concurrently when using the immediate deployment strategy. (default 16)
       --keep                             keep the app directory after deployment --label stringArray                Add custom metadata to an image via docker labels --lease-timeout int                Seconds to lease individual machines while running deployment.
 All machines are leased at the beginning and released at the end.
 The lease is refreshed periodically for this same time, which is why it is short. flyctl releases leases in most cases. (default 13)